First Home Savings Account: Your Path To Homeownership

 • Carry forward unused room to future years if you don’t contribute the full amount

-First Home Savings Account: RRSP Transfers and Contribution Limits
+FHSA: RRSP Transfers and Contribution Rules

 If you’ve already been saving in an RRSP, transferring funds into your FHSA is a solid strategy.
 Considerations include: